 - In the

-Currency Decimal Placesfield is not mandatory.
-You should only use it in scenarios where you desire to overwrite the decimal places defined by the ISO standards.
+Currency Decimal Placesfield is optional and should be used only when you want to overwrite the number of decimal places defined by the ISO standards.

-️Remember that the saved configuration will only be applied to the specifically selected trade policy.
-To replicate these configurations in all of your store's trade policies, you must fill out the fields in each trade policy and save the changes.
+The saved configuration will only apply to the selected trade policy.
+To replicate these configurations across all trade policies in your store, you must fill out the fields in each trade policy and save the changes.